ejdostal/elist_analysis/README.md

 ![](Images/product_area%20chart.png)

-Between 2019 and 2022, **four products generated the vast majority — 96% — of total revenue**, highlighting a highly concentrated revenue stream. **In contrast**, the remaining products contributed only 4% of revenue combined— though they revealed interesting dynamics worth further consideration.
+Between 2019 and 2022, **four products generated the vast majority — 96% — of total revenue**, highlighting a highly concentrated revenue stream.
+In contrast, the remaining products contributed only 4% of revenue combined— though they revealed interesting dynamics worth further consideration.

 **Top Products | 96% Revenue**